solo-io/gloo/docs/content/operations/advanced/performance_metrics.md

 ## A practical example

 The view used for the sync time metrics is a distribution/histogram, but it is possible to measure a single event using the `_sync_time_sec_sum` metrics.
-This view of the metric stores a cumumlative run time, so we can store the value, update the system, and then get the new value.
+This view of the metric stores a cumulative run time, so we can store the value, update the system, and then get the new value.

 With a cluster running, start port-forwarding the Gloo metrics port:
 ```